-This patient should not make an argument at all; he should be glad to pay the \$50 and be thankful that some smart guy discovered a procedure that saved his life.
+This is a trick question.
+All of the answers are false.
+This patient should not make an argument at all; he should be glad to pay the \$50 and be thankful that some smart guy discovered a procedure that saved his life